sven-hash/docs/versioned_docs/version-stable/run-nym-nodes/nodes/validators.md

 You can, of course, stake back the available balance to your validator with the following command:

 ```
-nymd tx staking delegate <punkvaloperaddress> <amount>upunk --from ${FROM_ACCOUNT} --keyring-backend=os --chain-id "testnet-milhon" --gas="auto" --gas-adjustment=1.15 --fees 5000upunk
+nymd tx staking delegate <nymtvaloperaddress> <amount>unymt --from ${FROM_ACCOUNT} --keyring-backend=os --chain-id "nym-sandbox" --gas="auto" --gas-adjustment=1.15 --fees 5000unymt
 ```

-NOTE: The value to be used instead of the `<amount>upunk` can be calculated from the available balance.
+NOTE: The value to be used instead of the `<amount>unymt` can be calculated from the available balance.
 For example, if you've `999989990556` in the balance, you can stake `999909990556`, note that the 5th digit, has been changed from `8` to `0` to leave some room for fees (amounts are multiplied by 10^6).

-Also remember to replace `punkvaloper` with your validator address and `nym-admin` with the user you created during initialization.
+Also remember to replace `nymtvaloper` with your validator address and `nym-admin` with the user you created during initialization.

 ### Validator port reference